aces/Loris/modules/create_timepoint/test/TestPlan.md

 visit label already exists for the candidate.
   [Manual Testing]
 7. Choose visit label to be created and click "Create Time Point".
-Ensure that you get a page saying creation was successful.
+Ensure that you get an alert saying: Success!
+Time Point Created.
-Click on "Click here to continue" link and ensure that it brings you back to timepoint list page for that candidate (with new timepoint created) [Manual Testing]
+Click on "Ok" button and ensure that it brings you back to timepoint list page for that candidate (with new timepoint created) [Manual Testing]
 8. Check that page is inaccessible if either the user does not have data_entry